Your Financial Future:

 5 Money Mistakes Women Should Avoid

-Learn to live below your means.
-If you don't have cash to back up your credit card spending, don’t charge it unless it is an emergency.
+1. Debt.Learn to live below your means.
+If you don't have cash to back up your credit card spending, then do not charge it unless it is a real emergency.
 Avoid late fees that will lower your credit score.
 If you cannot make payments on time, call the company and explain why not.
 Sometimes they will be willing to waive the late fee and work out a payment schedule.

+5. Not realizing that you may end up living on your own someday.Women live longer than men on average, and often marry older men.
+It is a good idea to be prepared to manage your own finances, and plan accordingly for the additional years you may live after your spouse or partner dies.
+Furthermore, half of all marriages end in divorce.
 One way to protect yourself is to make sure your name appears on all of your family accounts and investments, either solely or as a joint owner.
 This establishes your legal right to at least part of these assets if your partner becomes ill or incapacitated,